-After a year in crisis, is your favorite charity doing great, or is it teetering on the edge of uncertainty?
+After a more than a year in crisis, is your favorite charity doing great, or is it teetering on the edge of uncertainty?
 There’s probably an easy way to learn the answer and find out what you can do to help.

 Many charities are strapped for cash and in jeopardy of closing within the next two years, the Center for Disaster Philanthropy (CDP) and the research company Candid reported earlier this year.
 During the same time period, the Evangelical Council for Financial Accountability (ECFA) says resilient Christian charities are defying the odds.
 What accounts for these seemingly polar opposite reports (and many others like them)?

 Most agree that the nonprofit sector, on the whole, is pretty resilient, having grown consistently over the last two decades and accumulating a collective $1 trillion in net assets.
 But the collective picture masks the struggles of smaller nonprofits, which are harder hit in a COVID-impacted economy, the CDP report says.